atreyasha/mv-temporal-rgan/src/README.md

 The process of training a RGAN/RCGAN model on relevant datasets, as well as resuming previously trained models is documented [here](/src/docs/model_training.md).

-### 3. Combination of log directories
+### 3. Pruning and combination of log directories

 Training of models results in the production of log directories.
-The process of combining multiple log directories into a single directory is documented [here](/src/docs/combine_logs.md).
+The process of pruning and combining multiple (or individual) log directories into a single directory is documented [here](/src/docs/combine_prune_logs.md).

 ### 4. Visualization